-- Carling Black Label is the biggest brand in South Africa and the most awarded beer in the Group's South African portfolio.
-It is brewed to provide consumers with distinctly aromatic, truly rewarding, full-flavoured refreshment. - Flying Fish Premium Flavored Beer combines the pure refreshment of beer with added flavours pressed lemon and green apple.
-With an easy drinking taste, Flying Fish offers something different for consumers looking to share new experiences, new flavours and new tastes at any occasion.
+• Carling Black Label is the biggest brand in South Africa and the most awarded beer in the Group's South African portfolio.
+It is brewed to provide consumers with distinctly aromatic, truly rewarding, full-flavoured refreshment.

-- Hero is a Nigerian beer brewed using local sorghum and malted barley. - Hansa Pilsener is brewed in true pilsener style, using Saaz hops which are responsible for the brand's unique hoppy aroma. - Kilimanjaro Premium Lager is named after Tanzania's iconic Mount Kilimanjaro, the highest mountain in Africa.
+- Castle Lager is popularly described as South Africa's national beer, first brewed in Johannesburg in 1895, using local hops, creating a somewhat dry taste with bitterness and undertones of malt.
+Castle Lager is the official sponsor of several South African sporting associations, including the national football and cricket teams. - Castle Lite was first brewed in South Africa in 1994 with a mission to provide the coldest and most refreshing beer on the South African market.
+Today, it is an Africa-wide premium brand enjoyed in 14 countries and continues to innovate to keep its beer "extra cold." - Flying Fish Premium Flavored Beer combines the pure refreshment of beer with added flavours pressed lemon and green apple.
+With an easy drinking taste, Flying Fish offers something different for consumers looking to share new experiences, new flavours and new tastes at any occasion. - Hero is a Nigerian beer brewed using local sorghum and malted barley. - Hansa Pilsener is brewed in true pilsener style, using Saaz hops which are responsible for the brand's unique hoppy aroma. - Kilimanjaro Premium Lager is named after Tanzania's iconic Mount Kilimanjaro, the highest mountain in Africa.
 Launched in 1996, it boasts an easy drinking taste made from ingredients grown on the slopes of Mount Kilimanjaro and nourished by the pure waters that flow from its ice-capped peak.
 It is light in colour with 4.5% ABV and a crisp refreshing taste. - Safari, first brewed in Tanzania in 1977, is a full-flavoured, full-bodied beer with a rich golden colour and taste that gave rise to a new era of beer brewing in Tanzania.
-From the very beginning, the brand established its roots as the masculine Tanzanian lager and today it is still the mainstream category leader inspiring young Tanzanian men to follow their paths.
+Today it is still the mainstream category leader inspiring young Tanzanian consumers to follow their paths. - Trophy Lager beer is one of the top selling beers in Nigeria.
+Originated in 1978, Trophy has grown from a small core brand in the west of Nigeria to a strong lovemark (a brand that commands both high respect and "love" from consumers) and now expanding nationally.
+Sales has grown double digits over the years and Trophy now contributes 40% of AB InBev's Beer business in Nigeria.
+Trophy is known as the honourable beer that accords respect to Nigerian consumers and Nigeria.